Coalville Town F.C.: History

 In 2012–13 Coalville won the Westerby Cup, beating Loughborough Dynamo 2–1 in the final at the King Power Stadium.
 They were also Division One South runners-up and qualified for the promotion play-offs.
 However, they lost 2–1 to Chasetown in the semi-finals.
 The following season saw them finish as runners-up again.
 However, they lost the play-off semi-final against Mickleover Sports.
 In 2015–16 they qualified for the play-offs again.
 After beating Basford United 5–0 in the semi-finals, they defeated Shaw Lane 3–1 to earn promotion to the Premier Division.

 The 2017–18 season saw Coalville win the Leicestershire & Rutland Challenge Cup with a 7–6 victory on penalties against Loughborough Dynamo.
 At the end of the season they were transferred to the Premier Central division of the Southern League as part of the restructuring of the non-League pyramid.
 The club retained the Leicestershire & Rutland Challenge Cup the following season, beating Loughborough University 4–1 in the final.
 In 2022–23 they reached the first round of the FA Cup again, losing 4–1 at Charlton Athletic.
+They finished the league season in second place, missing out on the league title on goal difference.
+In the subsequent promotion play-offs, they lost 4–3 on penalties to Rushall Olympic in the semi-finals after a 1–1 draw.
+At the end of the 2023–24 season the club withdrew from the Southern League and announced they were shutting down their men's first team, but subsequently joined Division One of the United Counties League (tier 10).

 Ground

 When based in Ravenstone, the club played at Ravenslea.
 However, after the parish council refused the club permission to erect floodlights, they moved to the Owen Street Sports Ground in Coalville.
 Floodlights were installed at the new ground in 1996.
-The ground is currently also known as the Mander Cruickshank Solicitors Stadium for sponsorship purposes.

-Current squad

-The Southern Football League does not use a squad numbering system.